thecomeonman/IntentVsOutcome/README.md

 How about where these options are available?

-The location offering `ExpectedAttackMaxDeltaPV` at each instant during the sample of frames looks like as below.
+The location offering `AttackMaxEPVAdded` at each instant during the sample of frames looks like as below.
 Both teams have almost equal possession so don’t worry too much about normalising this chart.

 ![](README_files/figure-markdown_strict/PitchTrend-1.png)